 A lot of people opt to sleep in a tent or in a refugio dorm bed in the park.
 It is mandatory to make your reservations for accommodation in the mountain sector (trekking routes) in advance, due to the control in the amount of visitors in the trails, so contact your selected accommodation to make bookings.

-Hostel – Offering dorm rooms, double and singles, a real trekkers breakfast, bag storage, Wi-Fi, no lock out, movie room, 24 hour coffee & tea, guest kitchen, in-house safe, lockers and 24 hour staff to help with anything you need.
+Hostel – Offering dorm rooms, double and singles, a real trekkers breakfast, bag storage, Wi-Fi, 24 hour no lock out, 24 hour coffee & tea, guest kitchen, lockers and 24 hour staff to help with anything you need.

-Rental center – Top name brand trekking equipment for Torres del Paine – MSR & North Face tents, Black Diamond Trekking poles, Outdoor Research Gore-Tex, Marmot sleeping bags and more.
-The rental center is run by experienced backpackers and local guides who love talking to you about your equipment.
+The Rental Center – Top name brand trekking equipment for Torres del Paine – MSR & North Face tents, Black Diamond Trekking poles, Outdoor Research Gore-Tex, Marmot sleeping bags and more.
+The Rental Center is run by experienced backpackers and local guides who love talking to you about your equipment.

-Information lectures – Everyday at 3pm a free trekking seminar is held at the Base Camp (next to the hostel).
+Information lectures – Everyday at 3pm a free trekking seminar is held at Baquedano 955 (2 blocks from the hostel).
 Covering everything you need to know about trekking and camping in Torres del Paine – including transportation, routes, park details, weather & waterproofing, food prep and many helpful tips to make you feel at ease.
 This is more than basic info, the 3 o’clock talk is truly a trekking class.

 Base Camp Pub – Whether you are coming or going, a cold beer and a hot pizza is always a good idea.
-Dirty boots, worn packs and big stories are commonplace at the Base Camp.
-Located next-door to Erratic Rock, the Base Camp holds the rental center, the 3 o’clock talk, the recycle center and the information center.
+Dirty boots, worn packs and big stories are commonplace at the Base Camp (located next-door to Erratic Rock hostel).
 Everyone is welcome at the Base Camp – to have a beer and look at the maps, meet other solo trekkers, or just to get out of the weather.

 THE SINGING LAMB HOSTAL – Budget & Flashpacker Category

-The included breakfast is spectacular with homemade bread & jams, cakes, juices and real coffee, so waking up is a real delight at The Singing Lamb.
+The included breakfast is spectacular with homemade bread & jams, scrambled eggs, cakes, juices and real coffee, so waking up is a real delight at The Singing Lamb.